fporciel-nous-dev/fporciel-nous-dev/README.md

 ### The Perpetual Student

-I do not define myself as a researcher in the *strictu sensu*, but rather as a **perpetual student**.
-My methodology is predicated on a Socratic acknowledgment of my own profound ignorance and a constant search for the knowledge required to remediate it.
+I do not define myself as a researcher *strictu sensu*, but rather as a **perpetual student**.
+My methodology is predicated on the acknowledgment of my own profound ignorance and a constant search for the knowledge required to remediate it.

-This approach diverges from the standard academic model.
+This approach diverges from the academic model.
 The academic researcher is an expert who expands human knowledge within a specific, bounded domain.
 I, conversely, am an expert in nothing, nor am I a polymath.
 My "research" is a *praxis* aimed at **living a vast spectrum of cognitive experiences**.

-This GitHub profile serves as a bridge (*ponte*) to the architects of our hyper-historical development and to the academic sphere.
+This GitHub profile serves as a bridge to the architects of our hyper-historical development and to the academic sphere.
 It is a vehicle for my own learning and a means to contribute, however modestly, to scientific advancement and social progress.
-In short, I am an aspiring **"Scientific Citizen"** (in the full sense of Citizen Science).
+In short, I am an aspiring **"Scientific Citizen"** (in the sense of Citizen Science).

 My independent scholarship is structured along two primary strands: